Larissa-Cury/larissa-cury-site/content/enblog/maps-series-en/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A series for 30DayMapChallenge
+  title: A series for 30DayMapChallenge on Twitter
   author: Larissa Cury
   description: |